imker25/samba_exporter/README.md

 - Push all changes on main and the new release branch to github

 Once this changes are pushed to github the CI/CD pipeline will start to run for both, main and the new release/* branch.

-After a full public release is done from the the CI/CD run on the release/* branch `.github/workflows/release-jobs.yml` will be triggered.
-This job runs `build/PublishLaunchpadInDocker.sh` to transfer the just created github release to the [samba-exporter launchpad ppa](https://launchpad.net/~imker/+archive/ubuntu/samba-exporter-ppa) where it will be published as well.
-During this process a slightly modified version of the sources will be pushed into the corresponding [launchpad git repository](https://code.launchpad.net/~imker/samba-exporter/+git/samba-exporter).

 ### Developer Hints